bespoyasov/www/README.md

 npm run dict:watch
 ```

-This command is run automatically on start of the project.
+This command is run automatically before start of the project.

 ## Plans and TODOs

-Everything I consider implementing is in the [projects section](https://github.com/bespoyasov/www/projects) on GitHub.
+Everything I consider implementing is located in the [projects section](https://github.com/bespoyasov/www/projects) on GitHub.
+If you have an idea of an improvement, please, let me know in the [project issues](https://github.com/bespoyasov/www/issues).

 ## License